yvelikova/axway-open-docs/content/en/docs/apigw_poldev/external_connections/common_client_credentials.md

 Similarly, the corresponding OID for this name type must be entered in the **OID** field of the dialog.

 {{< alert title="Note" color="primary" >}}OIDs and principal type names must only be changed to reflect changes in the underlying GSS-API.
-Because of this, do not edit the existing **Principal Types** except under strict supervision by Axway Support.{{< /alert >}}
+Therefore, do not edit the existing **Principal Types** except under strict supervision by Axway Support.{{< /alert >}}